How to Food Prep like a PRO.

 - 1/4 t cayenne pepper

-- Add sweet potato spice mixture to lentils, and stir to incorporate.
+- Add sweet potato mix to the lentils, and stir.

 Mark also made me a large batch of my beef and broccoli stir fry.

 Finally, Mark roasted some turkey and I made this fantastic mushroom wine gravy to go with it.

 We kind of followed this recipe, but not really.
 Delicious.

 And that’s it.
 I’ve been eating quite well even though I haven’t cooked in weeks. 🙂

 Have you ever tried food prep?
 OR What do you do when you’re busy to help cut down on stress or time?